Soccer-Euro-Roller-coaster Bilic leading Croatia's charge

 Having seen his team take a 119th-minute lead in Vienna,

-stay stay with the national team as he twice came close to
+the national team as he twice came close to losing his job.

 He first came under fire when Croatia failed to qualify for